-Monday 5th June - School restarts
+Thursday 5th September - School Resumes

 Every child in the school is given weekly tasks to complete at home.
 Please ensure that the maximum amount of effort is put into completing these tasks, as they will help inform your child's learning in class and some may also form the basis of some lessons.
-If your child can complete these tasks independently, it will give a true reflection of their knowledge, however we are also supportive of parents helping their children if they become stuck on a task.
+If your child can complete these tasks independently, it will give a true reflection of their knowledge, however, we are also supportive of parents helping their children if they become stuck on a task.
 If you or your child feel that the homework is a little difficult, please come and talk to me before the due date, so we can discuss if extra support can be provided to them.

 Please ensure that presentation in homework books is of the standard expected in your child's school books.
 It is important that the homework is neat and legible.
-This will foster the same attitude to work completed in lesson and shows their pride in their work.
+This will foster the same attitude to work completed in lessons and shows their pride in their work.